 The Olympic gold medal winner wanted Franklin to mimic the style of Whyte, but the current travel restrictions have prevented Franklin from even entertaining the idea of heading over to Povetkin’s camp.

-Franklin’s promoter, Dmitriy Salita, hopes to have his unbeaten prospect get some sparring time with Povetkin for “whyte vs povetkin” match in the future.
+Franklin’s promoter, Dmitriy Salita, hopes to have his unbeaten prospect get some sparring time with Povetkin for “whyte and povetkin” match in the future.

 “I feel Jermaine is the best American heavyweight and once he is fully developed, has the ability to be a heavyweight world champion,” Salita told Sky Sports.